ibm-cloud-docs/vmwaresolutions/shared/shared_iam-integration.md

 # Enabling and managing Identity and Access Management
 {: #shared_set-iam}

-You can optionally enable {{site.data.keyword.cloud}} Identity and Access Management (IAM) for your vCloud Director Organization.
+You can optionally enable {{site.data.keyword.cloud}} Identity and Access Management (IAM) for your VMware Cloud Director Organization.
 For new organizations, IAM is enabled by default.
 For existing organizations, you can set or reset the IAM enablement from the virtual data center site details page.

 ## Before you begin
 {: #shared_set-iam-prereq}

 Review roles and assign resource access for {{site.data.keyword.vmwaresolutions_short}} Shared service instances.
-For more information, see [Managing IAM access for VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-iam) and [Roles and permissions for vCloud Director](/docs/vmwaresolutions?topic=vmwaresolutions-iam_vcd&interface=ui).
+For more information, see [Managing IAM access for VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-iam) and [Roles and permissions for VMware Cloud Director](/docs/vmwaresolutions?topic=vmwaresolutions-iam_vcd&interface=ui).

 ## Procedure to enable IAM
 {: #shared_set-iam-procedure}